wangare-i/kubernetes/README.md

 ConfigMaps & Secrets: What They Solve
 A ConfigMap stores non-sensitive configuration data like database ports, URLs, and feature flags.
 A Secret stores sensitive information like passwords and API keys.
 Creating a ConfigMap
-You created a ConfigMap to store your database port:
+You created a ConfigMap to store your database port:-
 apiVersion: v1
 kind: ConfigMap
 metadata: